 - Encourage the wide introduction of foods to babies and young children (and ideally, in the context of breastfeeding for the first year of life).

-- Avoid exposure to environmental toxins as much as possible.
+- Avoid exposure to environmental toxins and food additives as much as possible.

 - The allergenicity of some foods may be mitigated by how they are prepared.
 For example, roasting peanuts makes them more likely to trigger an allergic reaction, whereas heating dairy products and baking eggs makes them less allergenic.
 If you or a family member has a food allergy, of course, do not introduce any potentially allergenic foods without discussing this with your doctor.